tn-aixpa/digitalhub-cli/README.md

 ``` sh
 ./dhcli login -e bologna
 ```
 It will read the corresponding section from the configuration file and log in to the authorization provider.
 It will update the section with the access token obtained.
+If no environment is specified, it will use the one set by the `use` command.

 ## `remove`
 `remove` takes the following positional parameters: